acm-dbit/mongodb-workshop/README.md

  - Start the mongoDB server using the command `mongod` in the terminal
  - Start the mongoDB interactive shell using the command `mongo` on a separate terminal.

  - > **NOTE** : Sometimes the mongod server is already running in the backgroud.
-So first just try running the command in the second step.
-If it doesn't work then start the server then start the interactive shell
+So first just try running the command mentioned in the second step.
+If it doesn't work then start the server and the interactive shell one after another respectively.

 After sucessfully entering the interactive shell try out the following stuff :